drkeoni/muvi/README.md

 ![screenshot of GrayScottSketch2](/data/images/grayscott_example_01.png)

+This sketch generates a video by solving a Gray-Scott reaction-diffusion _plus_ drift system and displaying the resulting concentrations as colors.
+The resulting videos exhibit a lot of flexibility made possible by using different
+GLSL shaders, colors, filters, PDE parameters, camera parameters, and drift parameters.

+A live example of this sketch with accompanying music can be found [here.](https://youtu.be/TB2K7XTwpBE)

 ## Architecture

 Over time a modular and reusable architecture has been forming in this code base.
 The main